lukix/genemo/README.md

 ### Mutation
 - **`Genemo.mutation.transformRandomGene(transformFunc)`**

-    Returns a function that can be used as a `mutation` parameter for `Genemo.runEvolutionAsync`.
+    Returns a function that can be used as a `mutation` parameter for `Genemo.run`.
     `transformFunc(gene, random)` is a function, which takes a single gene and a random number generator and returns a new gene.

 - **`Genemo.mutation.flipBit`**